 Moody Gardens offers more than just a place to stay in Galveston!
 Educating guests and visitors about the animal kingdom, its signature pyramids dedicated to the ocean, the rainforest, music, science, and mathematics are filled with wild animals.
 This place is perfect for the kids, with educational programs about rehabilitation, conservation, and research while also providing a relaxing spa and sprawling golf course for adults!

 Emerald Beach Hotel, Corpus Christi

 The only waterfront hotel in downtown Corpus Christi and one of the most historic hotels in town, Emerald Beach Hotel delivers a travel experience unlike any other on the Texas Gulf Coast.
-With an indoor pool, breezy sundeck overlooking Corpus Christi Bay, you’re within walking distance of all the shopping, dining and nightlife!
+With an indoor pool and breezy sundeck overlooking Corpus Christi Bay, you’re within walking distance of all the shopping, dining, and nightlife!